MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Create a Static Gateway Configuration

 Define the gateway configuration by creating a `StaticGatewayConfiguration` custom resource.
-This configuration specifies which nodepool and public IP prefix to use.
+This configuration specifies which node pool and public IP prefix to use.

 ```yaml
 apiVersion: egressgateway.kubernetes.azure.com/v1alpha1